Stan Marple

 Stanislaus Henry Marple is a Canadian former professional ice hockey player and coach.
 Marple played twelve seasons in various British leagues, most notably for the Guildford Flames, for whom he later served as head coach.
-He is currently the general manager for the University of Alberta's men's hockey team, the Alberta Golden Bears.
+He was the general manager for the University of Alberta's men's hockey team, the Alberta Golden Bears, until 1994.
+For the next 13 years he was an ice hockey coach in the United Kingdom.

 Clubs

 Note: Marple could not play regularly after 2005 because of the EPL 4 import rule, therefore he could only play when other imports were injured.

 Playing career

 Marple had his number 3 retired by Guildford.
 The Flames gained ten titles while Marple was head coach and general manager.

 Statistics

 General manager / coaching record and titles

 Marple's coaching record at Guildford is as follows: 396 wins, 174 losses, 42 ties and overtime losses.

 His record during his time as GM is as follows: 213 wins, 55 losses.

 Marple's titles for his clubs as head coach & or general manager are as follows: